Logo Icon

 Answer: D

 Q7.
-Directions: Following questions have some blanks, each blank indicating that something has been omitted.
-Choose the set of words for each blank that best fits the meaning of the sentence.
+Directions: The following questions have blanks, each blank indicating something has been omitted.
+Choose the words for each blank that best fits the sentence's meaning.

 • (a) efficacious